-G. Sub-surface water radioactive contamination
+E. Sub-surface Water Radioactive Contamination

-Recent industry events have identified equipment leaks containing low levels of radioactivity, resulting in contaminated ground water and storm water radioactivity concentrations that may leave the plant sites.
-Suspected plant equipment leaks that could result in such an event at Diablo Canyon are documented in the corrective action program (CAP).
-Analysis of samples of sub-surface water at Diablo Canyon has indicated the presence of tritium.
-At this time, we have no reason to point to plant system leakage as the source for this tritium.
+Recent events at other nuclear plant sites have involved identification of equipment leaks containing low levels of radioactivity.
+In some cases, these leaks have resulted in radioactive contamination of ground water and storm water that may leave the plant sites.
+Any plant equipment leaks that could result in such an event at DCPP are documented in the corrective action program (CAP).
+Analysis of samples of subsurface water at DCPP has indicated the only radioactive isotope currently present is tritium.
+At this time, there is no evidence to point to plant system leakage as the source for this tritium.

-Sampling and analysis of the Auxiliary building roof drains, Auxiliary building drywell and the containment structure observation wells have identified detectable tritium activity.
-This tritium is most likely coming from the rain wash-out of gaseous tritium exiting the plant vent system.
+Sampling and analysis of Auxiliary Building roof drains, Auxiliary Building drywell, and the containment structure observation wells have identified detectable tritium activity.
+This tritium has been evaluated as most likely coming from the rain washout of gaseous tritium exiting the plant vent system.
 This tritium is being accounted for in the plant vent release, and rain water tritium is being accounted for per plant approved procedures.
-This practice will continue until such time that new industry guidance is provided to account for this pathway in a different manner.
+These practices will continue until such time that new industry guidance is provided to account for this pathway in a different manner.

-Refer to the 2010 REMP report for the data that has been evaluated to date for the sampling locations.
+Refer to the 2015 Annual Radiological Environmental Operating Report for the data that has been evaluated to date for the sampling locations.

-H. NEI 07-07 Voluntary Communication for sub-surface water
+F. NEI 07-07 Voluntary Communication for Sub-surface Water